-All of these approaches have different explanations for why we choose certain partners, how we strengthen relationships, and the best way to have hard conversations.
+These approaches explain why we choose certain partners, how we strengthen relationships, and the best way to have hard conversations.

-Before most marriage counselors choose a specific approach that appeals to them, they learn general concepts in psychology or social work at college.
-Marriage therapists must earn a minimum of a Master’s Degree in relationship therapy or a related major in order to move forward with licensure or opening a private practice.
+Before most marriage counselors choose a specific approach that appeals to them, they learn general psychology or social work concepts at college.
+Marriage therapists must earn a minimum of a Master’s Degree in relationship therapy or a related major to move forward with licensure or opening a private practice.

-Licensure requirements vary by state, but most require that you have clinical experience in the field.
-As you go through college, you will find many opportunities for internships or experience that is accepted by licensing boards.
+Licensure requirements vary by state, but most require clinical experience.
+As you go through college, you will find many opportunities for internships or experience that are accepted by licensing boards.

-Since most marriage counselors open their own practice, they have to foot the bill for gaining clients and maintaining their business.
+Since most marriage counselors open their practice, they must pay the bill to gain clients and maintain their business.
 Although this leaves less room for a high salary, it’s still possible for a marriage counselor to make six figures.
 Your salary will depend on how much you charge, where you live, and customer retention.